-Cyber security - Are LGPS Funds as prepared and protected as they can be?
+Cyber security – how prepared and protected are LGPS Funds?

 With the risk to local authorities / pension funds increasing, are Local Government Pension Scheme (LGPS) Funds doing enough to ensure their cyber security obligations are met so that member data and Fund assets are as protected as much as possible?
 We set out how we, alongside our sister company Marsh, can help LGPS Funds manage these risks.